UBICenter/child-allowance/jb/research.md

     child labour for all children under the age of 18.

     It differs marginally from the standard UNICEF indicator used by the Lesotho CGP.
-    UNICEF’s indicator similarly classes hazardous economic activities but the thresholds for economic and unpaid labour are as follows:
+    UNICEF’s indicator similarly classes hazardous economic activities but the thresholds for economic and unpaid (household) labour are as follows:
      Age 5 to 11 years: At least 1 hour of economic work or 21 hours of unpaid household services per week.
      Age 12 to 14 years: At least 14 hours of economic work or 21 hours of unpaid household services per week.
      Age 15 to 17 years: At least 43 hours of economic work per week.